Inflation is a hot topic around the world right now, and for good reason.

-In this piece, we look at how inflation relates to the world of recruitment, what companies can do to retain their top talent during this economic time, and what job seekers can expect in this ever-changing market.
+In this piece, we look at inflation’s impact on the talent war, how it relates to the world of recruitment, what companies can do to retain their top talent during this economic time, and what job seekers can expect in this ever-changing market.

 How the current economic climate affects recruiting

 As you may or may not have heard, “The Great Resignation” significantly reduced the pool of available talent by a significant rate.
 Many workers decided to take their skills and experience elsewhere, or even leave the workforce entirely.

 Just as recruiters were struggling to make up for this loss, companies began worrying about inflation’s impact on the talent war.
 At first, their gut instinct was to drastically cut budgets, which also meant sacrificing money spent towards their recruiting efforts and decrease the salaries they were offering to new hires.

 But of course, those extreme reactions made it much more difficult to propel the company forward during a time of crisis.